-Neil French is semi-retired.
-His book called 'Successful Hypnotherapy' is available from this site and is also published in Spanish as "Hipnoterapia Eficaz"
+Neil French's book called 'Successful Hypnotherapy' is available from this site and is also published in Spanish as "Hipnoterapia Eficaz"

-He has taught the concept of Hypno-analysis as he created it in the late nineteen seventies to thousands of his students throughout Europe and the world.
+The concept of Hypno-analysis as he created it in the late nineteen seventies has been taught to thousands throughout Europe and the world.

 Neil French was influenced strongly by the writings of Sigmund Freud but became convinced that Freud had missed the very 'Alchemist's Stone' he was searching for by abandoning his use of hypnosis.
 According to Neil; "Freud had never truly appreciated that a person in hypnosis can converse quite freely with the hypnotist".
 Freud himself, "doubted his own efficacy as a hypnotist".

-This interpretation of hypno-analysis that Neil French created nearly four decades ago was and still is unique.
+This interpretation of hypno-analysis that Neil French created was and still is unique.
 It is fair to say that his discovery that 'free association' within the 'state' of hypnosis would lead the person to a cathartic release from 'repressed' or concealed trauma was totally revolutionary.
 Nobody before him had realised this.

 Many academics do not believe in the concept of "repression".
-Neil responds; "I do not need to believe .......
-I know." and makes no apology for quoting Carl Gustav Jung.
+Neil's response; "I do not need to believe .......
+I know." and made no apology for quoting Carl Gustav Jung.

 The vast majority of the renowned practitioners; Emil Coue, Franz Anton Mesmer or more recently Milton H Erickson, Dave Elman, Gil Boyne, Paul McKenna, et al. had been and in many cases still are, relying on directed regression if indeed they used or use regression techniques at all.
 The vast majority being content with the use of Hypnotic Suggestion or NLP techniques.